Minor Pairs

 • Technical trends on minor pairs can sometimes be cleaner as they are not driven by US economic data.

-Minor pairs function just like any other currency pair: the first currency is the base, and the second is the quote.
-If you buy EUR/GBP, you are buying Euros and selling British Pounds.
-The price tells you how many Pounds it costs to buy one Euro.
-Since minor pairs exclude the USD, they are mathematically derived from the major pairs.
-For example, the rate of EUR/JPY is essentially calculated by multiplying EUR/USD by USD/JPY. * (EUR/USD) × (USD/JPY) = EUR/JPY * (1.10) × (150.00) = 165.00 This relationship means that minor pairs are sensitive to the price movements of their respective major pairs.
-However, they also develop their own distinct trends.
-Because they bypass the USD, they are excellent vehicles for trading regional economic stories (like the Eurozone vs. UK post-Brexit economy) without having to worry about what the Federal Reserve is doing with US interest rates.
+Minor pairs function using the same foundational mechanics as any other currency pair: the first currency listed is the "base" currency, and the second is the "quote" currency.
+For example, if you enter a long position on the EUR/GBP pair, you are essentially buying the Euro while simultaneously selling the British Pound.
+The current market price tells you exactly how many Pounds are required to purchase one single Euro.
+Because minor pairs purposefully exclude the U.S. Dollar, their exchange rates are actually mathematically derived from the performance of the related "major" pairs.
+This is a crucial concept for technical traders to understand.
+For instance, the market rate of the EUR/JPY cross is calculated by multiplying the EUR/USD rate by the USD/JPY rate.
+The math behind the cross: * (EUR/USD Rate) × (USD/JPY Rate) = EUR/JPY Rate * Example: (1.1000) × (150.00) = 165.000 This unique relationship means that minor pairs are inherently sensitive to the individual price movements of their constituent major pairs.
+However, because they bypass the immediate volatility of the U.S. Dollar, they often develop their own highly distinct and stable technical trends.
+They serve as excellent financial vehicles for traders who want to capitalize on regional economic stories—such as the Eurozone's industrial relationship with the UK—without having to worry about an unexpected move from the U.S. Federal Reserve.

 Key Examples of Minor Pairs